 The services offered support the total well being of all those aged 55 and over, residing in North York, who do not require nursing and paramedical care.
 The program targets Italian speaking seniors in particular.

 Monday – Friday: 8:30 am to 4:30 pm

 There is an annual membership fee of $25.00 is associated with this program.

-COSTI's Elderly Persons' Centre is funded by the Ontario Ministry of Health and Long Term Care, City of Toronto, and the United Way of Greater Toronto
+COSTI's Elderly Persons' Centre is funded by the Ontario Ministry of Seniors Affairs through the Elderly Persons' Centres program.

 View Workshop Calendars

 I suspect my elderly neighbour is being abused by his family.
 What should I do to help him?

 Abuse can be physical, sexual, emotional, financial, neglect or violation or rights.